 you must add the native realm to the realm chain.

-You can configure options for the
+You can configure a

 native realm in the

-Add a realm configuration of type
+Add a realm configuration to

 See Native realm settingsedit for all of the options you can set for the